|

 Carrum was won for Labor in 1976 by Ian Cathie, who went on to be a minister in the Cain government.
 The Liberals won it in 1996, but lost it back to Labor in 1999.
 Jenny Lindell held the seat from 1999 to 2010, and was the first woman to be Speaker of the Legislative Assembly.
 She was defeated in 2010 by Donna Bauer, who also only held it for one term, before losing very narrowly to Labor in 2014.

 Sonya Kilkenny, Labor MLA for Carrum since 2014, was a lawyer and law tutor before entering politics.
 She also worked for the Kimberley Land Council and the Australian Children's Television Foundation.
 She been a minister since the 2002 election.
+In July 2026 she put herself forward as a candidate to succeed Jacinta Allan, but was dissuaded from contesting a leadership ballot.

 Members: Ian Cathie (Labor) 1976-88, Mal Sandon (Labor) 1988-96, David Lean (Liberal) 1996-99, Jenny Lindell (Labor) 1999-2010, Donna Bauer (Liberal) 2010-14, Sonya Kilkenny (Labor) since 2014.